-The September 2013 visa bulletin was released today.
-Here’s the pertinent information most of my readers are looking for:
+The August 2014 visa bulletin was released today.
+Here is what my readers are looking for:

 For all countries except India, China, Philippines, and Mexico: No movement in F2A category leaving priority date at 1 May 2012, F2B preference advanced 60 days with PD at 1 July 2007; F4 category advanced 8 days to PD at 1 January 200s; EB2 is current and, and EB3 sees no movement leaving to PD at 1 April 2011.

 For India only: No movement in F2A category leaving priority date at 1 May 2012, F2B preference advanced 60 days with PD at 1 July 2007; F4 category advanced 8 days to PD at 1 January 2002; EB India sees a 4 months and 21 days jump forward taking PD to 22 January 2009 and EB3 sees some forward movement of 7 days taking us to priority date 8 November 2003.

 With the jump forward for EB3 India, it is important for those who are eligible to prepare filing your I-485 package as soon as possible.
 Please note you cannot file until August 1st and while the priority date remains current for you.
 Good luck to those who can file!

 We will report on the September 2014 visa bulletin when it is released.
 See below for future cut off dates information: